Dozens of severely wounded, and dual nationals, allowed to flee Gaza as war rages on

 RAFAH, Gaza Strip (AP) — Hundreds of dual passport holders and dozens of seriously injured Palestinians were allowed to leave Gaza on Wednesday after more than three weeks under siege, while Israeli airstrikes destroyed apartments in a densely populated area for the second straight day.

-The Al-Jazeera footage showed nearly identical scenes as the day before, with dozens of men digging through the gray rubble of demolished multistory buildings in search of survivors.
+The Al-Jazeera footage showed nearly identical scenes as the day before; dozens of men dug through the gray rubble of demolished multistory buildings in search of survivors.

 The toll from Tuesday's strikes was also unknown, though the director of a nearby hospital said hundreds were killed or wounded.
 Israel said those strikes killed dozens of militants, including a senior Hamas commander who was involved in the militants' bloody Oct.
 7 rampage that ignited the war, and destroyed militant tunnels beneath the buildings.